ibexa/documentation-developer/docs/guide/permissions.md

 You can control what Content items can be uploaded and where using Limitations on the `content/create` and `content/publish` Policies.

-A Node Limitation limits uploading to a specific Location in the tree.
-A Class Limitation controls the Content Types that are allowed.
+A Location Limitation limits uploading to a specific Location in the tree.
+A Content Type Limitation controls the Content Types that are allowed.
-For example, you can set the Node Limitation on a "Pictures" Folder, and add a Class Limitation which only allows Content items of type "Image".
+For example, you can set the Location Limitation on a "Pictures" Folder, and add a Content Type Limitation which only allows Content items of type "Image".
 This ensures that only files of type "image" can be uploaded, and only to the "Pictures" Folder.